-Understandably, nearly half of those who don’t said it’s because they thought they didn’t have enough money to bother.
+Nearly half of those who don’t have a financial plan said it’s because they thought they didn’t have enough money to bother.
 More surprisingly 40% said it’s because it either never occurred to them that one was needed, or because they wouldn’t know how to go about creating a plan in the first place!

-That’s fair.
-When you think about it, what does “having a financial plan” even mean – is it a strategy on how to invest in the stock market?
+But when you really think about it, what does “having a financial plan” even mean?
+Is it a strategy on how to invest in the stock market?
 Is it stringently following a monthly budget?
-To be asked whether you have a “financial plan” is like being asked to drive to the most important job interview of your life, but first you are dropped off in the middle of nowhere without a map.
+To be asked whether you have a “financial plan” is like being asked to drive to the most important job interview of your life, while being dropped off in the middle of nowhere without a map.
 The stakes are high but the instructions are vague.